Seahawks practice report: Bobby Wagner back in pads, but still waiting to get back in games

 — RBs C.J.
 Prosise and Travis Homer were back in pads for a second straight day seeming to indicate they may be able to play Sunday.
 But J.D.
 McKissic (foot) remains sidelined.

 — Safety Lano Hill practiced again after returning this week, having been sidelined since hip surgery last January.
-But Carroll said it will be a gametime decision whether he will be able to play against the Vikings.
+But Carroll said it will be a game-time decision whether Hill will be able to play against the Vikings.

 — OL Jordan Simmons recently had his knee worked on, Carroll said, saying he is now in recovery mode.
 It’s unclear when he will return.